ravi9/openvino-wiki/BuildingForLinux.md

   the OpenCV library, see how to [Use Custom OpenCV Builds](https://github.com/openvinotoolkit/openvino/wiki/CMakeOptionsForCustomCompilation#Building-with-custom-OpenCV).

 - To build the OpenVINO Runtime Python API:
-  1. First, install all additional packages (e.g., cython and opencv) listed in the `/src/bindings/python/src/compatibility/openvino/requirements-dev.txt` file:
+  1. Install all additional packages (e.g., cython and opencv) listed in the `/src/bindings/python/src/compatibility/openvino/requirements-dev.txt` file:
      ```sh
      pip install -r requirements_dev.txt
      ```
-  2. Second, enable the `-DENABLE_PYTHON=ON` in the CMake (Step #5) option above.
+  2. Enable the `-DENABLE_PYTHON=ON` option in the CMake step above (Step 4).
 To specify an exact Python version, use the following
      options:
      ```
      -DPYTHON_EXECUTABLE=`which python3.7` \